miroslavgechev/Angular-Exam-Project/README.md

 * At least 3 different dynamic pages (pages like about, contacts, login, register do not count towards that figure).
 If your project doesn’t cover this condition you will not be graded.
 * Use Angular for the client-side
 * Communicate to a remote service (via REST, sockets, GraphQL, or a similar client-server technique).
-* Implement authentication
-* Use a source control system like GitHub, Bitbucket etc. Commit inside the repository for at least 3 days.
 * Apply error handling and data validation to avoid crashes when invalid data is entered
 * Brief documentation on the project and project architecture (as .md file)
 * Good usability.
 Good UI and UX.
 (NGBootstrap, MDL, CSS Grids or another method of your choice)